10 Signs Your Body Is Not as Healthy as You Think

 3. Changes in handwriting and loss of smell

-A noticeable change in handwriting—becoming smaller or shakier—combined with a reduced sense of smell may be an early neurological warning sign.
-These symptoms are often associated with Parkinson’s disease, which can also affect movement, speech, and coordination over time.
+A gradual shift in handwriting—becoming smaller, more cramped, or shaky—paired with a reduced sense of smell may be an early neurological sign.
+These symptoms have been linked to Parkinson’s disease, a condition that affects movement, coordination, and muscle control over time.
+While these changes can be subtle at first, noticing them early can be important.

 4. Aggressive or irritable behavior